cloudquery/cloudquery/plugins/source/crowdstrike/README.md

 ## Authentication

 In order to fetch information from CrowdStrike, `cloudquery` needs to be authenticated.
-A ClientId and secret is required for authentication.
+A client id and secret is required for authentication.
 Follow [these steps](https://www.crowdstrike.com/blog/tech-center/get-access-falcon-apis/) to set these up.
 Note that you will also need to enlist the client to have the appropriate scope for what you want to query.

 ## Configuration